kyle-cassidy/delta-gmail-ai-autolabel/inbox-parsing-plan.md

 	•	Scalability and Performance:
 	•	Build the application to handle increased email volumes.
 	•	Optimize for performance in parsing and processing.

-By following this structured approach, you can develop a robust email processing application that seamlessly integrates with your existing data structures.
-Leveraging your Airtable schema will ensure consistency and improve data accuracy across your operations.

-Feel free to ask if you need further clarification on any of these steps or assistance with specific aspects of the development process.